MaedehDarsaraee/ln65-stereoisomer-ML/README.md

-# Machine‑Learning Guided Exploration of Antimicrobial Peptide Stereoisomers
+# Machine‑Learning Guided Exploration of Antimicrobial Peptide Stereoisomer
-> **Machine‑Learning Guided Exploration of Antimicrobial Peptide Stereoisomers**

 This repository contains everything needed to reproduce the machine‑learning analysis of the membrane‑disruptive undecapeptide **ln65 (KKLLKLLKLLL)**, in which the antibacterial